ethersphere/beeport/docs/single-file-upload.md

 ### Step 2: Access Upload Interface

 1. Connect your wallet
-2. Navigate to the Upload section
+2. Navigate to the Upload tab
 3. Ensure "Upload multiple files" is **unchecked**

 ### Step 3: Select Your File